 In accordance with Board policy, the District provides health coverage to certain retirees who are not yet eligible for Medicare.
 Retirees receiving this benefit must contribute the same out-of-pocket premium percentage required by active employees.
 Teachers may receive up to ten years of single coverage and seven years of couple or family coverage.
 To receive this benefit, a teacher must have ten years of service and qualify for retirement under the Utah State Retirement Systems.
-Administrators may receive this benefit, a retiring administrator must have ten years of service and qualify for retirement.
-To receive the years of service and pullify for retirement specific the years of service and qualify for retirement under the Utah State Retirement until they are eligible for Medicare.
+Administrators may receive family, couple, or single coverage from their retirement until they are eligible for Medicare.
 To receive this benefit, a retiring administrator must have ten years of service and qualify for retirement under the Utah State Retirement Systems.
 Retired classified employees may also receive health benefits.
 Most classified employees may receive up to seven years of couple or single coverage until they become Medicare eligible.
 Generally speaking, a typical classified employee must be employed prior to age 55 and qualify to retire under the Utah State Retirement Systems.
-At June 30, 2022, 186 retirees are eligible to receive health coverage.
-During the year, the District paid \$1,450,492 for retiree health coverage.
-The projected estimated future cost of post-employment supplemental coverage of current retirees is \$4,271,541.
+At June 30, 2023, 147 retirees are eligible to receive health coverage.
+During the year, the District paid \$1,799,737 for retiree health coverage.
+The projected estimated future cost of post-employment supplemental coverage of current retirees is \$5,352,936.
 The post-employment healthcare benefits are financed on a pay-as-you-go basis.